|

 That did

 the trick.
-John caved in and in November
+John gave in and in November

-were pretty hefty, by the way.
+were pretty harsh, by the way.
 John had to surrender his kingdom to

 continue to rule as a vassal for 1,000 marks per year.

-would John go through all this?
+would John go through all of this?
 Because the papacy was an important

 ally.
-The situation of the day: John wanted his lands in France
+The political situation of the day was this: John wanted his lands in France

-John couldn't afford to alienate the powerful Church.
+John couldn't afford to alienate the powerful Church as well.
 So he played along.

 With the Church problems

-solved, John was ready to show the French.
-He allied with Otto IV,
+under control and the Pope appeased, John was ready to show the French.
+He allied with

 who was Holy Roman emperor and son of John's sister Matilda.
 John